nachocaru/xaprb.com/content/blog/2008-08-30-how-to-digitize-records-with-ubuntu-a-usb-turntable-and-audacity.md

 <h3>Record the LP</h3>

 <p>Actually recording the LP is straightforward.
 Just start Audacity recording, then start the turntable and lower the needle.
-I'm not going to tell you about cleaning the LP and all that&#8230; you probably know it already.</p>
+I'm not going to tell you about cleaning the LP and all that... you probably know it already.</p>

 <p>Once you have recorded some music, you probably want to chop it up into individual songs and export them as MP3, OGG, or FLAC.
 (I'm loving FLAC.  <a href="http://www.xaprb.com/blog/2008/08/02/how-i-hacked-the-hp-media-vault-to-support-ogg-and-flac-files/">My HP Media Vault streams FLAC</a> to me via iTunes or Rhythmbox just fine.)
 I experimented with a variety of ways to do that.
 I settled on the following method.</p>